-- >> Complete names and addresses of buyer and seller - >> Complete description of boat and engine, including make, model, year, hull-identification number (HIN) and engine serial number(s).
+- Complete names and addresses of buyer and seller - Complete description of boat and engine, including make, model, year, hull-identification number (HIN) and engine serial number(s).
 New boats will come with a Manufacturer's Statement of Origin, something you will need to register the boat.
 A complete equipment list is a must.
-If there's a trailer, include its serial number, as well.

-- >> The purchase price, including a description of any deposits paid by buyer and how the balance will be paid (for example, certified check).
+If there's a trailer, include its serial number, as well. - The purchase price, including a description of any deposits paid by buyer and how the balance will be paid (for example, certified check, etc.).
 It should also describe the trade-in boat, if any, and its exact value.
-Most states require the trailer to be registered with the motor vehicle agency, and usually require tax to be paid, just as it would with a car.
-It's wise to separate the trailer value from the boat on the contract to make this easier. - >> A firm delivery date describing when and where the boat will be delivered and the deal finalized - >> The boat's condition at the time of delivery, including a complete list of the accessories and items that convey with the boat - >> A full description of any warranty from the dealer or manufacturer.
-When boats are sold in "as is" condition, recourse may be impossible if problems arise. - >> Buyer's contingencies: Spell out that the sale hinges on a satisfactory survey and sea trial and the ability to obtain acceptable financing and marine insurance. - >> A statement that the boat is free of all liens and encumbrances along with tax returns.
-For used boats, a tax return is often required.
-Terms up to 20 years with down payments between 10% and 20% are common, but rates and terms can vary depending on the age, size, type, and use of the boat.
-It's a good idea to talk with prospective lenders before filling out a loan application.
+Most states require the trailer to be registered with the motor-vehicles agency, and usually require tax to be paid, just as it would with a car.
+It's wise to separate the trailer value from the boat on the contract to make this easier. - A firm delivery date describing when and where the boat will be delivered and the deal finalized.

+- The boat's condition at the time of delivery, including a complete list of the accessories and items that convey with the boat. - A full description of any warranty from the dealer or manufacturer.
+When boats are sold in "as is" condition, recourse may be impossible if problems arise. - Buyer's contingencies: Spell out that the sale hinges on a satisfactory survey and sea trial and the ability to obtain acceptable financing and marine insurance. - A statement that the boat is free of all liens and encumbrances.